eyzmeng/site-wisc-sdc-fa25-team/site/index.md

-# Welcome to our Team 17's Site!
+# Welcome to the Team 17's Site!

 ## Quick Links